FARMGRANT COUNTY PROFILE · PUBLIC USDA DATA

 What USDA programs are available to farmers in Clark County?

-Farmers may be eligible for a range of USDA programs — conservation (e.g. CRP, EQIP), commodity support (ARC/PLC), disaster assistance, federal crop insurance, and FSA loans.
-Eligibility depends on your farm; use the free Subsidy Finder to see programs you could qualify for.
+In Clark County — where orchards & fruit leads the harvested cropland — farmers may be eligible for conservation (CRP, EQIP), commodity support (ARC/PLC), disaster assistance, federal crop insurance, and FSA loans.
+Eligibility depends on your farm; use the free Subsidy Finder to see programs you could qualify for, then confirm with your local FSA or NRCS office.

 Nearby Counties in Nevada